FastFilter/FilterPassword/README.md

 ## Preparing the data file

+For quick experiments, we provide a `sample.txt` file but if you want to simulate a realistic application, you need a password data file.

 Grab password file from
 https://haveibeenpwned.com/passwords

 Most likely, you will download a 7z archive.
 On macOS, you can uncompress it as follows assuming you are a brew user: